daviddarnes/david.darn.es/_posts/2019-08-11-use-ghost-with-jekyll.md

 });
 ```

 I've done my best to explain it in the comments.
-Note that We're using the published date and slug of each post to construct the filename and placing them in a `/_posts` directory, which follows [Jekyll's post filename format](https://jekyllrb.com/docs/posts/#creating-posts).
+Note that we're using the published date and slug of each post to construct the filename and placing them in a `/_posts` directory, which follows [Jekyll's post filename format](https://jekyllrb.com/docs/posts/#creating-posts).
 The `.slice(0,10)` is to remove the time from the full date string.

 ### Create frontmatter and markdown